-Cut down hiding places
+Cut down hiding places.

 Rats like to travel undercover.
 They will only venture into wide-open spaces if they need to.
-Bushes, plants, and trees offer some excellent cover which rats will use to travel and keep out of the way of predators.
+Bushes, plants, and trees offer some excellent cover that rats will use to travel and keep out of the way of predators.

 The more a rat travels in an open space, the more it is exposed to predators from above, such as owls, and other birds of prey.

-Your yard will no doubt be covered with plants, and bushes.
+Your yard will no doubt be covered with plants and bushes.
 The key thing is to make your yard more open and more inconvenient for a rat to travel in.

 While you are checking your yard for shrubbery to cut down, take a look at